 Eventually, he moved the monarchy from Paris to Versailles (I assume because he wasn’t keen on the commute) and the place just grew and grew, until his death in 1715, when the court moved back to Paris (via Vincennes).
 But then, just six years later, it returned to Versailles.

-Eventually, everything came to a head and the peasants revolted, cutting off the head of Louis XVI and poor Marie Antoinette.
+Eventually, everything came to a head and the peasants revolted, cutting off those of Louis XVI and poor Marie Antoinette.
+Along with a few other nobles.

 But then, just as we all thought the French monarchy was over and done with, up pops a few more.
 Napoleon I, Louis XVIII and Charles X all had a go at doing a bit of restoration but there was no way they were going to open it up as a seat of government again.
 I assume they feared losing their heads.